clach04/puren_tonbo/README.md

   * `ptgrep` - a grep, [ack](https://beyondgrep.com/), [ripgrep](https://github.com/BurntSushi/ripgrep), [silver-searcher](https://geoff.greer.fm/ag/), [pss](https://github.com/eliben/pss) like tool that works on encrypted (and plain text) files
   * `ptig` an interactive grep like tool that can also view/edit
   * `ptpyvim` a vim-like editor that works on encrypted (and plain text) files
+  * `ptdiff3merge` 3-way diff/merge too that can works with encrypted (and plain text) files

 ## Getting Started